Miscellaneous - Wood finishing

 VOCs in our daily lives and how they affect us

-Although the big problem is the VOC emissions coming from industry, the emissions from private space are not to be neglected either, especially as we sometimes feel this immediately.
-Sources of VOCs are not just paints, furniture or flooring finished with solvent-based products.
-Sometimes it's also home care products, cosmetics, air fresheners and adhesives.
-We never think that they might contain substances that affect us and we should pay more attention to what it says on the label.
+Although the big problem is the VOC emissions coming from industry, we should not neglect the emissions from the private space either, especially as we sometimes feel it immediately.
+The sources of VOCs are not just paints, furniture or flooring finished with solvent-based products.
+Sometimes it is also household maintenance products, cosmetics, air fresheners and adhesives.
+We never think that they might contain substances that affect us and we should be more careful about what it says on the label.

-Unfortunately, there are no regulations on emission limits for volatile organic compounds inside homes.
-There are devices that can detect VOC and formaldehyde emission levels.
-They can alert you when certain limits are exceeded.
+Unfortunately there are no regulations on emission limits for volatile organic compounds inside the home.
+There are devices that can detect VOC and formaldehyde emissions.
+They can alert you if certain limits are exceeded.
 The regulations relate to VOC content and the requirement that information on content and first aid measures must be on product labels or safety data sheets.

 cov